VAT on hospitality

 Recharging catering costs & VAT deduction

-If the provision of food and drinks is outsourced to an entrepreneur who outsources this service to another entrepreneur, the same service (the catering service: the provision of food and drinks) is subsequently provided.
-This led to an undesirable deduction limitation under the current legal text of the Dutch VAT Act.
+If the provision of food and beverages is outsourced to a business operator who, in turn, subcontracts this service to another business operator, the same service (the hospitality service: the provision of food and beverages) is performed successively.

 Contact us